Nothing-dot-exe/car-human-counting/README.md

 # 🚀 Real-Time Person & Vehicle Detection using YOLOv8 + OpenCV

+#new upadte with new file in new repo

 This project uses **Ultralytics YOLOv8** and **OpenCV** to perform **real-time object detection** on videos or live webcam feeds.
 It identifies and counts **people** and **vehicles** (cars, trucks, buses, motorcycles), displaying detection results and FPS directly on the video stream.

 ---